Western Caspian University

 Western Caspian University (Qərbi Kaspi Universiteti) is a private university in Baku, Azerbaijan.
 Founded in 1991 by Husein Baghirov, it has six schools, 25 majors, 180 faculty and approximately 1500 students.
-The university took its name because it is modeled after Western universities in style of instruction and values, the latter in response to some of the corrupt practices under the Soviet system.
-Much of the instruction is conducted in English.
+The university took its name because it is modeled after Western universities in style of teaching and values, the latter in response to some of the corrupt practices under the Soviet system.
+Much of the teaching is conducted in English.

 In the late 1990s, the school partnered with American universities, such as Indiana University, to help set up its programs in business and law.
 Many of its partnerships were formed through the now defunct United States Information Agency.
 Currently, the school has ties with Indiana University, University of Kansas, Mississippi Valley State University, University of North Alabama and Delta State University.

 History

 Foundation

 Founded in 1991, Western Caspian University is one of the first private higher education institutions established in Azerbaijan.

 The university became a member of several significant institutions, including the United Nations Educational, Scientific and Cultural Organization – UNESCO (1992); the European Development Fund (EDF) (the European Centre for Development Policy Management – ECDPM) (1996); The Black Sea Universities Network (BSUN, 1999); The International Institute of Administrative Sciences (IIAS, 2000), and The European Association for Tourism and Leisure Education (ATLAS).
 Western Caspian University maintains close co-operation with many authoritative international educational institutions.

-Founding of this institution was influenced by the socio-political and economic processes passing in Eastern Europe and the CIS area after the collapse of the USSR in 1991.
+The founding of this institution was influenced by the socio-political and economic processes passing in Eastern Europe and the CIS area after the collapse of the USSR in 1991.

 Organization and administration

 Schools, faculties and departments

-Western Caspian University offers broad programs at bachelor, master and PhD levels.
+Western Caspian University offers programs at bachelor, master and PhD levels.